wtx20074587/cloudberry-pxf/README.md

 ### Development With Docker

 > [!Note]
-> Since the docker container will house all Single cluster Hadoop, CloudberryDB and PXF, we recommend that you have at least 4 cpus and 6GB memory allocated to Docker.
+> Since the docker container will house all Single cluster Hadoop, Cloudberry and PXF, we recommend that you have at least 4 cpus and 6GB memory allocated to Docker.
 These settings are available under docker preferences.

-The quick and easy is to download the CloudberryDB RPM from GitHub and move it into the `/downloads` folder.
-Then run `./dev/start.bash` to get a docker image with a running CloudberryDB, Hadoop cluster and an installed PXF.
+The quick and easy is to download the Cloudberry RPM from GitHub and move it into the `/downloads` folder.
+Then run `./dev/start.bash` to get a docker image with a running Cloudberry, Hadoop cluster and an installed PXF.

-#### Setup CloudberryDB in the Docker image
+#### Setup Cloudberry in the Docker image

-Configure, build and install CloudberryDB.
-This will be needed only when you use the container for the first time with CloudberryDB source.
+Configure, build and install Cloudberry.
+This will be needed only when you use the container for the first time with Cloudberry source.

 ```bash
 ~/workspace/pxf/dev/build_gpdb.bash